For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 This unit by Spearhead lives up to the name, and it should have you breathing easy in no time.

-It’s built to filter out nearly every pollutant the road can throw at your vehicle.
-From allergens and pollens to brake dust and exhaust fumes, it works against mild to severe threats equally well.
+It’s built to filter out nearly every pollutant the road can throw at your vehicle, from allergens and pollen to brake dust and exhaust fumes.

 There are three filtration layers to tackle separate pollutants.
 An electrostatic charged dust layer collects solid particles such as pollen and dust.
 Next, an antimicrobial layer will block allergens, bacteria, and fungi.
-Finally, there’s an absorption layer to soak up fumes and other noxious gases such smog.
+Finally, there’s an absorption layer to soak up fumes and other harmful gases such as smog.

 It can capture ultra-fine particles that are as small as 0.5 microns.
-If you’re driving through areas with serious air pollution, this unit will offer you full protection.
+If you’re driving through areas with serious air pollution, this will give you full protection.

 You also won’t have to worry about impacting airflow from your HVAC system.
 The honeycomb build of the material allows your vents to keep working as they should.

 Last but not least, an additional advantage is a long lifespan.
-This unit should last you for up to 15,000 miles, which is three thousand more than the standard 12,000-mile rating.
+This unit should last you for up to 15,000 miles, which is three thousand more than standard.

 Manufacturer’s Specifications and Feature List